ochang2307/Kandi-Public/README.md

 Magnetometer calibration → mesh protocol on hardware → two-device "find your friend" field demo → miniaturized integrated unit → wrist form factor → scaled field testing at progressively larger events.

-The design doc covers the full plan, the power budget, the LED interaction model, and an honest register of open risks — the largest being that real-world LoRa range in a dense crowd can only be settled by field testing, not analysis.